-Deir El Hagar temple Dakhla Oasis, Egypt information, tours, booking
+Deir El Hagar temple Dakhla Oasis tours, booking, prices, reviews

 Deir El Hagar temple is a sandstone temple which located on the western edge of Dakhla Oasis, Egypt.
-Moreover, Deir El Hagar temple is just 10 kilometers from Al Qasr.
+Moreover, the temple is just 10 kilometers from Al Qasr.
 Furthermore, Deir El Hagar temple located in the desert to the south of the cultivation.
-In fact, Deir El Hagar temple known as “Place of Coming Home” or “Set-whe” in Ancient times.
+In fact, the temple known as “Place of Coming Home” or “Set-whe” in Ancient times.
 Furthermore, the temple buried in debris and sand for many centuries.
 In fact, it was by the huge dune which can still seen to the south.
-Recently, Deir El Hagar temple uncovered, restored and reconstructed during the 1990.
+Recently, the temple uncovered, restored and reconstructed during the 1990.
 It was by the Dakhla Oasis Project with the Supreme Council of Antiquities and is now open to visitors.
-Deir El Hagar temple represents one of the most complete Roman monuments in Dakhla Oasis.
+The temple represents one of the most complete Roman monuments in Dakhla Oasis.

 Further details about Deir El Hagar temple: